skopen/CarND-Traffic-Sign-Classifier-Project/my_writeup.md

 As a first step, I decided to convert the images.
 I first tried with the given colored (3-channel) images and was not able to improving accuracy beyond 89%.
 Intuitively, it seems like most important aspects of a sign should be readable or learnt from a grayscale image.
-So I decided to try grayscaling.
+So, I decided to try grayscaling.
 And it did improve the accuracy by a few percentage points.

 Here is an example of a traffic sign image before and after grayscaling.